 - Darkover has several anthologies of stories taking place in that 'verse.

-- The Star Wars Expanded Universe has the "Tales of The" anthologies.
-An example is "Tales of the Cantina", composed of various stories by various authors about individual inhabitants of that cantina on Mos Eisely.
+- The Star Wars Legends Expanded Universe has the Tales anthologies, mostly reprints of stories from the Star Wars Adventure Journal.
+An example is Tales from the Mos Eisley Cantina, composed of various stories by various authors about individual inhabitants of that cantina on Mos Eisley.
 One of the Jawas was planning to take revenge on stormtroopers, there was a Wolf Man and a lamprey woman in love, the bartender wanted to prove that you could be human and still mix drinks as well as something with a better sense of smell, that kind of thing.
 Some were more or less related.
-A few were mentioned later in bigger novels, most notably an Ithorian with two clones of a man he'd killed having a cameo in the Jedi Academy Trilogy and the Mistryl Shadow Warrior Shada Du'kal having one of the subplots in the Hand Of Thrawn duology.
+A few were mentioned later in bigger novels, most notably an Ithorian with two clones of a man he'd killed having a cameo in the Jedi Academy Trilogy and the Mistryl Shadow Warrior Shada Du'kal having one of the subplots in the Hand of Thrawn duology.

 - The Star Trek Novel Verse has many, including Tales of the Dominion War, Tales From the Captain's Table and a collection for each of the TV series' 10th, 20th or 40th anniversary.

-- The Black Library publishes both anthologies and omnibuses of Warhammer 40000 literature.
+- The Black Library publishes both anthologies and omnibuses of Warhammer 40,000 literature.
 The anthologies tend to focus on a specific faction - "Imperial Guard Anthology" or "Space Marine Anthology", etc - while the omnibuses collect novels (most notably the Gaunt's Ghosts and Ciaphas Cain series).